Leon Abbett

 Leon Abbett (October 8, 1836 – December 4, 1894) was an American Democratic Party politician and lawyer who served two nonconsecutive terms as the 26th Governor of New Jersey from 1884 to 1887 and 1890 to 1893.
 His official state biography refers to Abbett as "undoubtedly the most powerful person in New Jersey in the late nineteenth century" and "the first urban-oriented governor" of New Jersey.
-He was popularly known as the "Great Commoner" for his advocacy on behalf of ordinary citizens.
+He was popularly known as the "Great Commoner" for his advocacy on behalf of ordinary citizens, and presided over a wide range of reforms during his time as governor.
 He failed in two attempts to win election to the United States Senate.

 Early life

 Abbett was born in Philadelphia on October 8, 1836 to Ezekiel and Sarah M. Abbett (née Howell).
 His father was a journeyman hatter.
 His mother was born to a prominent but not wealthy family in Mauricetown, New Jersey and operated a millinery shop.

 He graduated from Central High School in 1853.
 His classmates included Henry George and Ignatius Donnelly.

 After graduating high school, Abbett read law and served as a law clerk in the office of U.S. Attorney for the Eastern District of Pennsylvania John W. Ashmead.
 He was admitted to the bar in 1857, engaging in practice with his instructor.
 After struggling to attract clients in Philadelphia, Abbett moved to Hoboken, New Jersey in 1859 and became corporation counsel for Jersey City.
 In April 1861, he moved to New York City and formed a law partnership with William J. Fuller, a distinguished patent and admiralty lawyer, until 1866.